Hot Standby Router Protocol Explained

 Virtual MAC address

-A MAC address is the physical address of an interface.
-An interface needs this address to communicate with other interfaces.
-To communicate with the default gateway interface, the interfaces of the local subnet need the MAC address of the default gateway interface.
-When you configure the virtual IP address on the member interfaces of the HSRP group, HSRP automatically creates a virtual MAC address and associates it with the virtual IP address.
+A MAC address is the physical address of an interface, required for communication between interfaces.
+To communicate with the default gateway, interfaces on the local subnet require the MAC address of the default gateway interface.
+When a virtual IP address is configured on the member interfaces of an HSRP group, HSRP automatically generates a virtual MAC address and associates it with the virtual IP address.

 Virtual Router

 A virtual router connects the local subnet to the main gateway router.
-The hosts of the local subnet forward data packets to the virtual router, and the virtual router forwards them to the destination.
-A virtual router is not a physical router.
-It is a role that is held by one member router of the HSRP group.
-In simple words, a virtual router is the currently active default router.
+Hosts on the local subnet forward data packets to the virtual router, which then forwards them to their destination.
+The virtual router is not a physical device.
+It is a role played by one member router of the HSRP group.
+Technically, the virtual router is the currently active default router.

 The following image shows the role of the virtual router in HSRP implementation.